Road Trip from Brisbane to Cairns

 Pretty soon after you will hit Yeppoon.
-The principal town of the Capricorn Coast, it has some truly wonderful beaches here, as well as a fabulous man made lagoon.
-It also serves as great base to visit nearby Great Keppel Island, which itself is famous for having 17 wonderful beaches.
+The principal town of the Capricorn Coast, it has some truly wonderful beaches here, as well as a fabulous man-made lagoon.
+It also serves as a great base to visit nearby Great Keppel Island, which itself is famous for having 17 wonderful beaches.

 Yeppoon is near Rockhampton, which is a major city in central Queensland.
 A few hours down the road Mackay is the next big city.
 One of Australia's largest sugar cane farming regions, this city is essentially halfway between Brisbane and Cairns.